-Construction Noise" at 701 Babylon Coast Road (which may include temporary noise barriers); - Details on the noise monitoring programme to be undertaken during the construction works: - f.
-The procedure for the reporting of any exceedances of "NZS6803:1999 Acoustics Construction Noise" to the Resource Consents Group Manager - Environmental Services, Kaipara District Council: and - g.
+Construction Noise" at 701 Babylon Coast Road (which may include temporary noise barriers); - e.
+Details on the noise monitoring programme to be undertaken during the construction works: - f.
+The procedure for the reporting of any exceedances of "NZS6803:1999 Acoustics Construction Noise" to the Resource ConsentsGroup Manager - Environmental Services, Kaipara District Council; and - g.
 The procedures for the reporting and logging of noise related complaints, including the need for additional monitoring following the receipt of noise complaints. - 39.
-The Construction Noise Management Plan shall be prepared by an appropriately qualified and experienced acoustical consultant.
+The Construction Noise Management Plan shall be prepared by a suitably qualified and experienced n appropriately qualified and experienced acoustical consultant.